Hey, I just got back from my little kid’s Christmas concert.

 Rick: Awesome.
 We’re going to focus on the balance side of things.
 So maybe we can start right from the start, like what is balance training?

 Rick: And it kind of moves on to the next questions like why is balance training important in the older adults and you gave some great examples there with your grandmother.
-I mean, not being fearful of movement, being more comfortable to move, being able to catch themselves or prevent themselves from falling.
-What would be some other examples when it relates to the balance training?
+I mean, not being fearful of movement.
+Being more comfortable to move, being able to catch themselves or prevent themselves from falling.
+What would be some other examples when it relates to balance training?
 The benefit of balance training?